Halsey Exposes Perky Derriere In Barely-There Shorts, Applauded For Embracing Cellulite

 “Stop being afraid of women who aren’t afraid to do what pleases them and not other people,” responded the singer.

-In May 2018, the 24-year-old discussed how she feels like she needs to be validated as a member of of the LGBTQ+ community, reported Pink News.
-She went on to say that she is determined to show her friends, family, and fans that her sexuality is not just a phase.
-She also noted she has made it a point to include female pronouns in her love songs.
+In May 2018, Halsey discussed how she feels like she needs to be validated as a member of of the LGBTQ+ community, reported Pink News.
+She went on to say that she is determined to show her friends, family, and fans that her sexuality is not just a phase, adding that she has made it a point to include female pronouns in her love songs.

 According to E!
 News, Halsey’s boyfriend, Yungblud, is also sexually fluid and does not adhere to gender norms.